dt5513/WeatherProject/README.txt

 Columns:
 [weather category] = The number of words in tweets that are weather-related that belong to that weather-category for that datetime period.
-[weather category]Factor = The [weather category] value divided by the mean of [weather category] value for that time period (equalizes weather values and allows for more fair comparisons). datetime = The format is YYYY-MM-DD-T, where T is the time period as defined by the Met Office.
+[weather category]Factor = The [weather category] value divided by the mean of [weather category] value for that time period (equalizes weather values and allows for more fair comparisons across time periods and weather categories). datetime = The format is YYYY-MM-DD-T, where T is the time period as defined by the Met Office.
 The T*3 returns the hours in T:00 in a 24 hour clock (e.g. T=6 is 18:00).
 Day = The date, for easier aggregations.
 In YYYY-MM-DD format.
 Temperature[n] = The temperature as given by the Met Office for that datetime period.